Mo-ABO/shopify_app_recommendation_agent/README.md

 First **make sure to get** `OPENAI_API_KEY` and put it into the docker run command as below:

+(Also it is notable that .env file is added to this repo only for a better clarification)

 ```sh
 docker pull mohammada130/spoki
 sudo docker run -p 80:80 -e OPENAI_API_KEY=<PLEASE PUT YOUR OPENAI_API_KEY HERE> mohammada130/spoki